Hospice Care Companion- Western Suburbs

 How to get started: Fill out the JourneyCare Volunteer Application and register for an orientation: http://journeycare.org/volunteer/apply-volunteer/

 We will cover the following: Hospice 101, Overview of JourneyCare, Our Services & How You Can Help (we offer 50+ volunteer roles!), Communication, Boundaries & Confidentiality and Documentation.
-You will also have an opportunity to hear from and ask questions of a panel of current JourneyCare Volunteers.
-After the training we also require some online courses, which will help you to feel more prepared for this role.
+You will also have an opportunity to interact with one or more of JourneyCare's current volunteers.
+We also require some online courses, which will help you to feel more prepared for this role.

 We'll work with your schedule.